violet-eco/violet-eco.github.io/docs/features/smart-home.md

 # Smart Home Integration

-Smart Home Integration in Violet allows users to control and manage their connected devices seamlessly from the operating system.
+Smart Home Integration in Violet allows Violetians to control and manage their connected devices seamlessly from the operating system.
 By integrating with smart home technologies, Violet creates a centralized hub for controlling various aspects of a user's smart home, providing convenience, automation, and enhanced functionality.

 ## List of Supported Smart Home Devices

 - **Smart Lighting:** Users can control and adjust smart light bulbs, switches and dimmers to set the desired ambiance or create lighting scenes.

 - **Thermostats:** Integration with smart thermostats allows users to monitor and control the temperature of their home for energy efficiency and comfort.